Knowledge-only mode

 - Quality standards (embedded in production templates)

-Create a snippet for your standard confidentiality notice.
-Insert it into 50 different templates with two clicks.
-Need to update the legal language?
-Change the snippet once - all 50 templates update instantly.
+Snippets keep language consistent across all procedures.
+Create a snippet for your standard confidentiality notice, insert it into 50 templates, and when the legal language changes - update the snippet once and all 50 templates reflect it.

 - Legal disclaimers and compliance statements